MileHacker Logo

 • For traveling short distances in "El Plan" or between nearby Cerros, walking is often the best way to soak in the atmosphere.

 • If unsure about bus routes, ask people from the area or the driver.
-Google Maps can have some bus route information.
+Google Maps can offer some bus route information.

 Optimal Movement Strategies